2025–26 Hannover 96 season

-The 2025–26 Hannover 96 season is the 130th season in the football club's history and 30th overall and seventh consecutive season in the second flight of German football, the 2.
+The 2025–26 Hannover 96 season was the 130th season in the football club's history and 30th overall and seventh consecutive season in the second flight of German football, the 2.
 Bundesliga.
-Hannover 96 will also participate in this season's edition of the domestic cup, the DFB-Pokal.
-This is the 67th season for Hannover in the Heinz von Heiden Arena, located in Hanover, Lower Saxony, Germany.
+Hannover 96 also participated in this season's edition of the domestic cup, the DFB-Pokal.
+This was the 67th season for Hannover in the Heinz von Heiden Arena, located in Hanover, Lower Saxony, Germany.